teddyoweh/Omark/README.md

 ```

  ## View all present students
 First, let's create a new Omark object.
-For this , just provide the students in a text file and a folder of all the students image with the
+For this , just provide the students in a text file and a folder of all the students image with the names saved as the same name stored in the text file.

 ```Python